 Where to Get the Best Botox in Edmonton?

-For those looking to ease the appearance of their wrinkles, there are an increasing number of options of places providing Botox injections.
+For those looking to ease the appearance of their wrinkles, there is an increasing number of options for places providing Botox injections.
 Hair salons?
 Groupon?
 Doctor?
 Dentist?
 Dermatologist?
 Podiatrist?
 As a starting point, you want a provider who’s properly trained and licensed to provide these treatments.
 Dr. Morrow started off by training with an Allergan-approved Botox trainer in Vancouver, Dr. Braun.
-Since then he has attended numerous conferences on the latest techniques in cosmetic injectables and trained with several of the physicians at the forefront of cosmetic medicine.
+Since then he has attended numerous conferences on the most advanced techniques in cosmetic injectables and trained with several of the physicians at the forefront of cosmetic medicine.
+He is a member of American Mensa.

-Yeah, but where’s the cheapest Botox in Edmonton?
-When it comes to our faces, this isn’t necessarily a questions that we should be asking ourselves.
-The more important aspect to this questions is finding out where the best value is.
+Yeah, but where’s the cheapest Botox injection cost in Edmonton?
+When it comes to our faces, this isn’t necessarily a question that we should be asking ourselves.
+The more important aspect of these questions is finding out where the best value is.
 If you get too little Botox to see results or Botox that’s poorly injected, you’ll be wasting more money than if you get it done properly.
 On the other end of the spectrum, if your injector sells you more units that you actually need, you’ll also be throwing money away.

 How much does Botox cost in Edmonton?

-- While Botox prices vary in different regions, our clinic charges $10 dollars per unit.
+- While Botox prices vary in different regions, the price our clinic charges $10 dollars per unit.

 How Many Units Will I Need?